What is Traditional Budgeting?

 Does traditional budgeting work?

-So given the choice between traditional budgeting and zero-based budgeting, any firm irrespective of the size or revenue should go for zero-based budgeting without a tinge of doubt.
-The only exception is the firm which has issues with centralized process and adapting to change.
+So given a choice between traditional budgeting and zero-based budgeting, any firm irrespective of the size or revenue should go for zero-based budgeting without a tinge of doubt.
+The only exception is the firm, which has issues with centralized processes and adapting to change.

-This has been a guide to what is traditional budgeting and its advantages and disadvantages.
-We also answer whether traditional budgeting works?
+This article has been a guide to what is traditional budgeting and its advantages and disadvantages.
+Do we also answer whether traditional budgeting works?
 Also, you may have a look at these articles below to learn more about budgeting –